stevebradshaw/expresstest/README.md

+# ExpressTest

-# node.js & mongodb environment using Vagrant
+node.js & mongodb environment using Vagrant

 Vagrantfile providing an ubuntu 12.04 LTS development environment for node.js and mongodb with a sample node.js RESTful web service demo.